 What Are The Risks Of Using Ambien For Opioid Withdrawal?

 Although Ambien can be an effective sleep aid for short-term use, its use within a treatment plan for opioid withdrawal carries some risks.
-The primary risk is Ambien’s potential for abuse and dependence, which is greater in people with a previous history of substance abuse.
+The primary risk is Ambien’s potential for use and dependence, which is greater in people with a previous history of substance use.

 People may also experience negative side effects from taking Ambien, or suffer a negative reaction from mixing Ambien with other withdrawal medicines.